chrismlarson/redistricting/README.md

 | Percentage of vote | 45.62%     | 50.89%     |
 [Data taken from Wikipedia](https://en.wikipedia.org/wiki/United_States_House_of_Representatives_elections_in_Michigan,_2012)

 It certainly doesn't look correct that Democratic candidates could have been voted for in stronger numbers, but won 4 fewer seats.
-These voters aren't been accurately represented in Congress.
+These voters aren't being accurately represented in Congress.

 #### Redistricting is biased when done by humans
 Gerrymandering is a practice that has historically been used to defend incumbents.
 But more recently, it has been used more effectively to lock in US congressional control.